-- hey eat driftwood, algae, and blood worms.
+- They eat driftwood, algae, and blood worms.

 - They prefer dim lights in their tank with some aquarium plants.

-The clown pleco is interesting fishes with orange ring markings.
+The clown pleco is an interesting fish with orange ring markings.
 You should get a pet fish clown pleco and add it to your community aquarium because it lives long and gets along with most fishes.

 Badman’s tropical fish is the largest and most comprehensive aquarium related resource on the web.
 We focus on making the lives of aquarists and fish keepers easier.